Tea Tupajić “Dark Numbers”

 The International Criminal Tribunal in The Hague declared the events an act of genocide in 2004; Kofi Annan called this the worst crime committed on European soil since the end of World War II.

-Tea Tupajić (b.Sarajevo, 1984) is a Croatian theatre director.
-Tupajić investigates the role that art and performance can play when confronted with various, often controversial, social issues.
-With performances like The Disco, The Curator’s Piece and La maladie de la mort she has had great international success and has presented her work at places like BIT Teatergarasjen (Bergen), PS 122 (New York), ZKM (Zagreb) and Frascati (Amsterdam).
+Tea Tupajić (HR) is a director and artist born and raised in Sarajevo.
+With performances like The Disco, The Curator’s Piece and La maladie de la mort she has had great international success and has presented her work at places lie BIT Teatergarasjen (Bergen), PS 122 (New York), ZKM (Zagreb) and Frascati (Amsterdam).